Cat Pastel

 Old town

-After a very long break, I recently hopped back on Blender to have a bit of fun.
+I used to do computer graphics when in high-school, and after a very long break, I recently hopped back on Blender to have a bit of fun.

 Procedural generation experiments